- Hot2Cold Vents

 Teacher Professional Development Workshop—June 2020

-In partnership with the SEAD Gallery in Bryan, Texas, in summer 2020 we’ll host a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.
+In partnership with the SEAD Gallery in Bryan, Texas, in 2020 we’ll host a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.

 Teachers will learn about hydrothermal vent sulfides and the microscopic life that inhabit them, and how to perform inquiry-based experiments on these topics.
 Each participant will also receive the equipment needed to replicate these in the classroom.